agneselombardi/agneselombardi.github.io/content/publication/conference-paper/conference2/index.md

 ---
-title: 'Agentività e telicità in GilBERTo: Implicazioni cognitive.'
+title: 'Doing Things with Words: Rethinking Theory of Mind Simulation in Large Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here